|Title:||University of Virginia Education Science (VEST) Interdisciplinary Post-Doctoral Training Program|

 |Award Period:||4 years (09/01/2017–08/31/2021)||Award Amount:||$695,425|

-Training includes four main components: (1) individualized work with a senior investigator, (2) experience learning and using rigorous methods and statistics, (3) immersion in a scientifically rigorous community of scholarship, and (4) mentored experiences in consultation with educational stakeholders (e.g., state/federal agencies, district policy-makers, and practitioner groups).
-The goal of these experiences is to provide fellows with a rich array of experiences that will hone their research expertise (e.g., theory, experimental design, methods, and writing) while preparing them to work with policymakers and practitioners.
+Training included four main components: (1) individualized work with a senior investigator, (2) experience learning and using rigorous methods and statistics, (3) immersion in a scientifically rigorous community of scholarship, and (4) mentored experiences in consultation with educational stakeholders (e.g., state/federal agencies, district policymakers, and practitioner groups).
+The goal of these experiences was to provide fellows with a rich array of experiences to hone their research expertise (e.g., theory, experimental design, methods, and writing) and prepare them to work with education policymakers and practitioners.
 Each fellow pursued two to three distinct lines of research, engaged in grant-writing opportunities, and learned skills such as writing for lay audiences that are crucial for the advancement of education science.

 Related IES Projects: